 Discover the lush landscapes surrounding Marmande, with vineyards, orchards, and rolling hills.
 Enjoy the peaceful countryside and take leisurely walks or bike rides along scenic trails.
 Don’t miss the opportunity to visit during the Garorock Festival, a renowned music event that attracts top international artists.

 Périgord is a treasure trove of history, culture, and natural beauty, offering an enchanting experience that will leave a lasting impression on any traveler.
 Immerse yourself in the charm of medieval towns, stunning castles, and idyllic countryside.

 Explore the historic town of Sarlat-la-Canéda, with its well-preserved medieval architecture and vibrant markets.
 Discover the remarkable prehistoric cave paintings of Lascaux, a UNESCO World Heritage site.
 Indulge in the region’s culinary delights, known for its truffles, foie gras, and delicious local wines.
 Visit charming villages like Domme and Beynac, perched on cliffs with breathtaking views of the Dordogne River.

 Beyond Bordeaux’s rich wine-making heritage

-One of the nearest cities from Paris, Bordeaux in France, produces the country’s best wines dating far back as the 8th century.
+One of the nearest cities to Paris, Bordeaux in France, produces the country’s best wines dating far back as the 8th century.
 Bordeaux comes with a fusion of urban jungles and preserved historical marvels protected by the UNESCO World Heritage list.
-You can walk along the ancient city walls, discover the local art galleries, and explore its wine history and production.
-Enrich your trip to France by exploring nearby regions on day trips from Bordeaux.
+Some fun things to do in Bordeaux include walking along the ancient city walls, discovering the local art galleries, and exploring its wine history and production.
+For accommodation, you will also find plenty of long-term rentals if you are in the mood to stay around for a longer time.
+Enrich your trip by exploring nearby regions on day tours from Bordeaux, France.